Helpers

 provided mapping function.

-also allows for mapping on nested Object
+mapProps also allows for mapping on nested Objects for times when the shape

-of the original Object
+of the original Object is know.

 - Source